ues-io/uesio/README.md

 }
 ```

+## Monorepo architecture

+The present monorepo host several standalone `applications` which in turn can reuse code lying in the `libs` folder.

+The monorepo is managed by a tool called [nx](https://nx.dev/).

 ## Build

 A standalone application within the monorepo is in charge of the building process, namely the `cli`.